tomjoht/tomjoht.github.io/_restapicourse/docapis_understand_curl.md

 ## REST APIs follow the same model of the web

 One reason REST APIs are so familiar is because REST follows the same model as the web.
 When you type an `http` address into a browser address bar, you're telling the browser to make an HTTP request to a resource on a server.
-The server returns a response, and your browser converts the response a more visual display.
+The server returns a response, and your browser converts the response to a more visual display.
 But you can also see the raw code.

 ## Try using cURL to GET a web page
 {{activity}}